Klumz/comp230-cpd/README.md

 This week we had a couple of peer reviews.
 We were also provided with a business case template to work off from for our comp240 assignment, which definitely helped.

 ### Week Six
 This week was reading week, and I spent it working on our group game.
-I would've liked to spend more on BSc work but I also felt I had to help our BA members to not seem like I'm slacking with our game.
+I would've liked to spend more on BSc work but I also felt I had to help our BA members and at least remind them of my presence.

 ### Week Seven
 This week has been particularly stressful for me as we had to present our business cases.
 After presenting, I realised I did it wrong as I did not read the business scenario we were provided correctly.
 Fortunately, our lecturer Gareth redirected me towards the right path, suggesting I try again in video format.
 His relaxing aura helped de-stress the pressure.